keshav304/Text-Analyzer/README.md

-# Text-Analyzer
+#Text-Analyzer
-A tool for analyzing text in Django backend
+A tool for analyzing text data in Django backend.

+It is a simple django project or website in which we can Analyze text.

+# What Can We do from textutils ?
+1) Remove Punctuations
+2) Change whole text to upparcase
+3) Capitalize the paragraph
+4) Extra Spaces Remover
+5) Count characters

+More functionalities be added in future

+# Technologies used
+1) Python
+3) Django
+2) HTML
+4) Bootstrap